Longitudinal Knowledge Assessment

 Dr. Broccard received his medical degree from the University of Geneva Medical School, Switzerland.
 He completed his house staff training at Geneva University Hospital and further critical care training at Lausanne University Hospital, Switzerland.
 He subsequently completed pulmonary and critical care fellowships at the University of Minnesota and at the Mayo Clinic in Rochester, Minnesota.

-As of April 2022, Dr. Broccard reported the following external relationships:
+As of July 2023, Dr. Broccard reported no ongoing external relationships.

 Cherylee W. J. Chang, MD

-Dr. Chang received her bachelor’s degree in biological sciences with honors and distinction from Stanford University.
-She completed her medical degree at University of California, San Diego (UCSD), and finished residencies in neurology and internal medicine at Stanford University Medical Center and UCSD respectively.
-She completed joint fellowships in critical care medicine and neurocritical care at the University of Virginia.
-Dr. Chang has achieved the level of Fellow in the American College of Critical Care Medicine, the American College of Physicians and the Neurocritical Care Society.
+Dr. Chang received her bachelor’s degree in Biological Sciences with Honors and Distinction from Stanford University and her medical degree at the University of California, San Diego.
+She completed residencies in neurology and internal medicine at Stanford University Medical Center and UC San Diego, respectively, and joint fellowships in critical care medicine and neurocritical care at the University of Virginia.
+She is board certified in neurology, critical care medicine and neurocritical care.

 Dr. Chang serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- Neurocritical Care Society, Past President, attends some Board meetings and strategic planning meetings receiving reimbursement for travel expenses.
+• The Neurocritical Care Society, past president, attends some Board meetings and strategic planning meetings, and give lectures at annual meeting, receiving reimbursement for travel expenses

-- American Board of Psychiatry and Neurology, representing the American Board of Internal Medicine on the American Board of Psychiatry and Neurology Neurocritical Care Writing Committee, receiving reimbursement for travel expenses.
+• The American Board of Psychiatry and Neurology, representing the American Board of Internal Medicine on the American Board of Psychiatry and Neurology Neurocritical Care Writing Committee, receiving reimbursement for travel expenses

-- Rehabilitation Hospital of the Pacific, member of Board of Directors and Chair of the Board Quality Improvement Committee to oversee quality and patient safety issues, without compensation.
+• The Rehabilitation Hospital of the Pacific, Board of Directors, member; Board Quality Improvement Committee, chair, to oversee quality and patient safety issues, without compensation

 Lillian L. Emlet, MD, MS